 - Required for hormone synthesis and chemical reactions

 Amino acids are the building blocks that comprise protein.
-Nine are considered essential; however, your body is not capable of producing them on its own, which means you must obtain them through a healthy diet.
+Nine are considered essential; meaning, your body is not capable of producing them on its own, which means you must obtain them through a healthy diet.

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!